 Neurologic subspecialties may include, but not limed to:

 - Autonomic Disorders

 - Geriatric Neurology

 - Neuromuscular Medicine

 - Pain Medicine

 - Vascular Neurology

-First Choice Neurology has over 70 Neurologists who specialize in General Neurology, Alzheimer’s Disease, Dementia, Epilepsy, Headaches/Migraines, Multiple Sclerosis, Parkinson’s Disease, Stroke, Sleep Disorders, Neuromuscular Disorders, Pain Management, Cannabis Medical Treatment, as well as other neurological disorders and neurology subspecialties.
+First Choice Neurology has 65+ Neurologists and 90+ Providers who specialize in General Neurology, Alzheimer’s Disease, Dementia, Epilepsy, Headaches/Migraines, Multiple Sclerosis, Parkinson’s Disease, Stroke, Sleep Disorders, Neuromuscular Disorders, Pain Management, Cannabis Medical Treatment, as well as other neurological disorders and neurology subspecialties.
 If you or a loved one is suffering from a neurological disorder, contact us today!

 Read the latest Neurology News on our Resources page.